aspineon/Domain-Event-Sample/README.md

 ```

 You should now be able to see a stream of changes that have occurred to the events table.
 Continue to make updates to an aggregate and new changes will appear.

+#### 7. Consume the events using Camel (https://github.com/haithamshahin333/Camel-Kafka-Consumer).

+Clone the repo and run `mvn clean install -DskipTests` to get the app deployed to openshift

 ## References